1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/memory.md

 #### Description

-Finds a wide-string (16-bit/UTF16) in the game module's `.rdata` section, since all static strings are stored there.
+Finds a UTF-16 (2 bytes per character) string in the game module's `.rdata` section, since all static strings are stored there.

 #### Parameters